Today is Small Business Saturday

 Shoppers, including many who hit the big box stores in an early morning frenzy Friday, are encouraged to spend today checking out the unique things offered by our community’s small shops.

-For those who get downtown early enough, there will be a kind of cash giveaway.
-No one will be handing out United States currency, but there will be $20 in what organizers call Merry Money good for purchases with participating downtown retailers.
-To get their $20 share of the Merry Money, shoppers need to get to Green State Credit Union, 1207 Central Ave. between 9 a.m. and 10 a.m.
-The first 50 people to check in there will get the Merry Money.
+For those who get downtown early enough today, there will be a kind of cash giveaway.
+No one will be handing out United States currency, but there will be $25 in what organizers call Merry Money good for purchases with participating downtown retailers.
+To get their $25 share of the Merry Money, shoppers need to get to Green State Credit Union, 1207 Central Ave. between 10 a.m. and 11 a.m.
+The first 40 people to check in there will get the Merry Money.

-The local observance of Small Business Saturday is sponsored by Main Street Fort Dodge, Green State Credit Union and the Fort Dodge Convention & Visitors Bureau.
+The local observance of Small Business Saturday is sponsored by Main Street Fort Dodge, Green State Credit Union and Visit Fort Dodge.

-As the shopping winds down later today, a special guest from the North Pole will arrive to literally light up the town.
+After the shopping winds down this weekend, a special guest from the North Pole will arrive on Monday to literally light up the town.

-We encourage everyone come downtown, do some shopping and enjoy the beginning of the Christmas season.
+We encourage everyone to come downtown, do some shopping and enjoy the beginning of the Christmas season.